Empire of Mechyrdia

 End of the Cold War

-In 245 UC, after a continuing economic decline and outbreak of secessionist rebellions, the Fulkreyksk Authoritariat collapsed into civil war.
+In 245 UC (2885 AD), after a continuing economic decline and outbreak of secessionist rebellions, the Fulkreyksk Authoritariat collapsed into civil war.

 Fulkreykk fell into numerous previously-constituent states, as they waged their wars of indepencence: Isarnareykk and its ally Swartareykk, the Mechyrdian-aligned Stahlareykk and Theudareykk (the latter of which is facing rebellions from pro-Isarnareykk forces), and the independent Lyudareykk, a corrupt dictatorship.